 Best Portable Telescopes For Traveling – Reviewed

-In addition to being the most inexpensive, the Z100 is the lightest and compact telescope on this list.
 The Zhumell Z100 is a 4” f/4 tabletop Newtonian, making the tube a mere 16” long and the entire scope weigh a mere 6.2 pounds/2.81 kg.
-It easily fits in a backpack or stows away in luggage, which makes it a best companion for traveling and camping.
+It easily fits in a backpack or stows away in luggage, which makes it the best companion for traveling and camping.

 The Z100’s included eyepieces are acceptable 17mm and 10mm Kellners, and it sports a red-dot finder.
 The scope’s base also sports a ¼ 20 threaded hole to attach to a photo tripod, or you can use the optical tube’s supplied Vixen dovetail to attach it directly to a tripod or to a more sophisticated alt-azimuth mount.
 The Z100’s base has a nice built-in carrying handle as well.